 The Beadle will ask everyone to stand, and remain standing, for three toasts.
 The Master says “The Queen”, members and guests repeat “the Queen” and take a sip from their glass.
 You may notice some members muttering “Our Captain General” or some such aphorism after saying “The Queen” – this will be a regimental custom from their time in the Services.
 “Gawd bless ‘er” should not be heard.

 The second toast is to The Royal Family.
-The procedure is the same, but the Master reads out the following: “The Prince Philip, Duke of Edinburgh; The Prince of Wales, The Duchess of Cornwall and the other Members of the Royal Family”.
+The procedure is the same, but the Master reads out the following: “The Prince of Wales, The Duchess of Cornwall, and the other Members of the Royal Family”.
 Members and guests repeat “the Royal Family” and sip from their glass.

 The third toast is to The Lord Mayor and City of London Corporation.
 Members and guests repeat “The City”, take a sip, and then sit down.